 The Dream of Joyce de Guatemala:

 Joyce de Guatemala Bush Vourvoulias was born in Mexico City to Cassius Albert Bush and Martha Bush of Guatemalan heritage.
 She was a former visiting artist and Board member of Brandywine Workshop who died suddenly in 2000 leaving a legacy of artistic works and service that reflected her interests in the environment and people, especially Latina women artists.
-She was particularly interested in the plight of those who were geographically or economically isolated and having few opportunities to advance their art careers.
+She was particularly interested in the plight of those who were geographically or economically isolated and have few opportunities to advance their art careers.
 Her husband, Jason, who died shortly after Joyce, shared this interest and a passion for the arts.
-Acting upon the dream of Joyce to bring more Latina women visiting artists to Brandywine for exposure, training and career advancement, the family established the Joyce DeGuatemala and Jason Vourvoulias Scholarship funds to support the goal.
+Acting upon the dream of Joyce to bring more Latina women visiting artists to Brandywine for exposure, training, and career advancement, the family established the Joyce DeGuatemala and Jason Vourvoulias Scholarship funds in 2011 to support the goal.
+In recent years, the residences were expanded to include all women of color.
 In order to fully realize Joyce’s dream, sponsored artists would demonstrate a commitment to furthering their career through the residency opportunity and explore public service through their art.

 Distribution of Completed Art Works/ Multiples/Prints: Artist and the BWA printshop split any signed numbers of the edition 50/50.
 Prints retained by Brandywine with be deposited into its permanent collections/archives, offered for distribution to partner institutions as part of the satellite collections program, included in local and traveling exhibitions, if selected by the the curator.
 There is no promise of an exhibition for any single artist or group of affiliated artists associated with this opportunity.
 The remainder of the multiples/prints will be offered for sale to support the general operations and programs of BWA.